christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

   python3.5-minimal/xenial-security,now 3.5.2-2ubuntu0~16.04.1 amd64 [installed,upgradable to: 3.5.2-2ubuntu0~16.04.3]
   ```

-    Let's have a look at the system binaries:
+    Let's have a look at where the system binaries have been installed:

   ```bash
   ls -l /usr/bin/*python*